 Thank you for your interest in the Curriculum in Genetics and Molecular Biology!
-We are one of the top-ranked U.S. graduate programs in genetics and genomics.
-We have strengths in a broad array of research areas, supported by state-of-the-art core facilities.
+We are one of the top-ranked U.S. graduate programs in genetics and genomics, with strengths in a broad array of research areas, supported by state-of-the-art core facilities and strong career training.
 A diverse network of UNC centers, programs, and curricula promotes and facilitates exceptionally strong interactions among the faculty and students.

 Current BBSP or MSTP students that wish to select GMB as their PhD program